Ne-b/DS/README.md

 This is data structure homework.

-Welcome to using PR to offer proposals.
+Sorry the question stems are not here, but using PR to offer proposals is still welcome.

 Please note the GPL-3.0 License.